pythonhealthdatascience/stars-reproduce-kim-2021/reproduction/README.md

 testthat::test_dir("tests/testthat")
 ```

-The test should only take about 5 seconds.
+The test should only take about 5-10 seconds depending on your machine specs.

 ## Reproduction specs and runtime